Layr-Labs/devkit-cli/README.md

 3. Properly configured registry URLs in your context

 Run this from your project directory:
+> [!IMPORTANT]
+> The upgrade-by-time must be in the future.
+Operators will have until this timestamp to upgrade to the new version.
+> Devnet must be running before publishing.

 ```bash
 devkit avs release publish --avs 0x1234... --upgrade-by-time 1750000000 --version 0.1.0